Moloch (Kuprin novel): Synopsis

-Engineer Andrey Bobrov works for a ruthless capitalist industrial enterprise, feeling more and more uncomfortable with what is going on around him.
-After losing Nina, the woman he loves, to the amoral industrialist Kvashnin who owns that enterprise, he suffers a nervous breakdown and is left a broken man, prone to frenzied and futile debates with his own 'double'.
+Engineer Andrey Bobrov works for a ruthless employer, feeling more and more uncomfortable with what is going on around him.
+After losing Nina, the woman he loves, to the amoral industrialist Kvashnin who owns the company, he suffers a nervous breakdown and is left a broken man, prone to frenzied and futile debates with his own 'double'.
 The story's finale hints at the outbreak of a workers' revolt.